-Two passengers in a BMW were killed and the driver faces multiple charges after a four-vehicle crash Sunday morning on the Grand Central Parkway that closed parts of the busy roadway throughout the day, the NYPD said.
+Two passengers in a BMW were killed when a drunk driver caused a four-vehicle crash Sunday morning on the Grand Central Parkway that closed parts of the busy roadway throughout the day, the NYPD said.

-Several others injured in the 6:30 a.m. crash were transported to various hospitals for treatment of nonlife-threatening injuries, police said.
+Eight others, including the driver, were injured in the 6:30 a.m. crash and were transported to various hospitals for treatment of non-life-threatening injuries, police said.
 Among the injured were residents of Bellerose, New Hyde Park and Brooklyn, police said.

-Both victims killed in the crash also lived in Brooklyn, an NYPD spokesman said early Monday.
+Both victims killed in the crash, Layon Campbell, 34, and Akeam Grant, 16, lived in Brooklyn, an NYPD spokesman said early Monday.

-Layon Campbell, 34, was sitting in the front passenger seat and was pronounced dead at Elmhurst Hospital Center in Queens.
-Akeam Grant, 16, sitting in the back seat, was pronounced dead at the scene.
+Campbell was sitting in the front passenger seat and was pronounced dead at Elmhurst Hospital Center in Queens.
+Grant, sitting in the backseat, was ejected from the car and pronounced dead at the scene.

-The BMW and the Rogue went into the eastbound lanes, where a 2012 Mercedes-Benz SUV driven by a Brooklyn woman, 38, was struck by the BMW.
+The BMW and the Rogue went into the eastbound lanes, where a 2012 Mercedes-Benz SUV was struck by the BMW.

-The Mercedes-Benz then careened into an embankment off the right shoulder, hit two trees and flipped over, police said early Monday.
-The driver of the Mercedes-Benz complained of pain in her right shoulder.
+The Mercedes-Benz then careened into an embankment off the right shoulder, hit two trees and flipped over, police said.

-The parkway fully reopened about 11 p.m., the spokesman said.
+The highway fully reopened at about 11 p.m., the spokesman said.